 The real comparison isn't "hourly rate versus monthly rent."
 It's "total cost of being in business" versus "total cost of being in business."
 When you include the parts of a lease that people forget, the gap gets much larger.

-At CGW Studios, 30 hours at the standard rate is $540.
-At the member rate it's $450.
-There are no utility bills.
-No insurance on the building.
-No buildout to amortize.
-No cleaning to manage.
-The total cost of being in business is whatever you choose to spend on your own tools, marketing, and personal expenses, plus the studio hours you actually use.
+At CGW Studios, 30 hours at the standard rate is $540 a month.
+At the member rate it is $450.
+There are no utility bills, no buildout to amortize, no cleaning to manage, and no month-to-month lease to carry when your schedule is light.
+The total cost of being in business is whatever you spend on your own tools, marketing, and personal expenses, plus the studio hours you actually use.

-A practitioner who works 30 hours a month at CGW Studios can save $1,500 to $2,000 a month compared to a traditional lease and keep every dollar of that savings or reinvest it in their own practice.
+A practitioner working 30 hours a month at CGW Studios typically saves $400 to $1,000 or more a month compared to a traditional lease or salon suite, depending on the category and setup.
+Every dollar of that savings stays in your pocket or goes back into building your practice.

 Who this model is (and isn't) for